A Manolo Blahnik shoe at the recent Blahnik exhibition in the stately Museo Nacional de

 Spain is on the concert circuit of top national and international groups and soloists.
 Some of the most popular festivals are Benicàssim (FIB), Bilbao BBK Live, Sónar, Primavera Sound, Mad Cool Festival, Viña Rock, Jazzaldia, and Starlite.
 No matter what their favorite genre, it is safe to say that every month of the year music lovers can come and enjoy a good concert in Spain.

-In Spain, there is a festivity to celebrate any time of the year!
 Spain is nothing if not the Land of Fiestas!
-Some of the best-known are the festival of San Fermín in Pamplona, the Fallas in Valencia, the Tomatina in Buñol, and the April Fair in Seville.
-Religious events are unrivalled: the Holy Week in Andalusia (especially in Seville and Malaga), and Castile and Leon (Valladolid and Zamora), the Mystery Play of Elche, and the Chant of the Sybil in Majorca.
+Some of the best-known are the festival of San Fermín in Pamplona (sanfermines), the Fallas in Valencia, the Tomatina in Buñol, and the April Fair in Seville.
+Religious events are unrivaled: the Holy Week in Andalusia (especially in Seville and Malaga), and Castile and Leon (Valladolid and Zamora), the Mystery Play of Elche, and the Chant of the Sybil in Majorca.
 These last two are on UNESCO’s Intangible Cultural Heritage list.

 Source: Marca España

 Picos de europa/Javier-Habladorcito,CC BY-ND2.0